Tom Trantow

 If an activity doesn't provide increasing challenge, mental and physical tests, competition, and a chance to socialize, then I don't usually stick with it for more than a year.
 Trials has all of these, and I am hooked!
 I went all in and documented the process of my riding and used my creativity, storytelling, and desire to teach to launch my YouTube channel.
 I have gotten so much already out of the sport that I want to share my passion and give back to the community.
 I have started taking photographs and partnered with Next Gen Mototrials to support our local youth.

-I asked my friend Ron Hensley to help me contribute to the lessons with suspension and the technical aspects.
-Pro Rider Sam Fastle has also agreed to help contribute content from his vast riding expertise and so the Trials Progression team is growing.
+Pro Rider Sam Fastle as well as Trials Coach Ray Peters and Trials 2 competitor Oliver Smith have also agreed to help contribute content from their vast riding experience and so the Trials Progression team is growing.

 Sam Fastle